marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-designer-entity-splitting.md

     }
 ```

+?

 -   Compile and run the application.

-The following T-SQL statements were executed against the database as a result of running this application.
+The following T-SQL statements were executed against the database as a result of running this application.?

 -   The following two **INSERT** statements were executed as a result of executing context.SaveChanges().
 They take the data from the **Person** entity and split it between the **Person** and **PersonInfo** tables.